andreamoro-git/JurySelection-Replication_Package/README.md

 Description of programs/code
 ----------------------------

-- class_model_types.py contains the main Jurymodel class used to simulate juries
+- class_model_types.py contains the main Jurymodel class used to simulate juries.
 - juryConstruction.py contains code to generate all simulated juries needed to generate the paper figures and tables.
 Juries are saved in pickle format under output/
-- juryPlotsAndResults contains code to generate all figures and tables.
+- juryPlotsAndResults.py contains code to generate all figures and tables.
 Output is saved under exhibits/

 ### License for Code